Circumstantial voice

 In grammar, a circumstantial voice, or circumstantial passive voice, is a voice that promotes an oblique argument of a verb to the role of subject; the underlying subject may then be expressed as an oblique argument.
 A given language may have several circumstantial voices, each promoting a different oblique argument.
-One very common circumstantial voice is the ordinary passive voice, which promotes a patient to the subject position.

 Circumstantials are conceptually similar to applicatives, which promote obliques to direct objects.
 However, applicatives may increase the valency of an intransitive verb by adding a direct object, while circumstantials cannot.
+They also resemble the passive voice, which promotes a patient to the subject position, but circumstantials instead promote oblique arguments, which generally bear other semantic roles.